Integrated circuit packaging: Mechanical and thermal

 The integrated circuit package must resist physical breakage, keep out moisture, and also provide effective heat dissipation from the chip.
 Moreover, for RF applications, the package is commonly required to shield electromagnetic interference, that may either degrade the circuit performance or adversely affect neighboring circuits.
 Finally, the package must permit interconnecting the chip to a PCB.
 The materials of the package are either plastic (thermoset or thermoplastic), metal (commonly Kovar) or ceramic.
 A common plastic used for this is epoxy-cresol-novolak (ECN).
 All three material types offer usable mechanical strength, moisture and heat resistance.
 Nevertheless, for higher-end devices, metallic and ceramic packages are commonly preferred due to their higher strength (which also supports higher pin-count designs), heat dissipation, hermetic performance, or other reasons.
-Generally speaking, ceramic packages are more expensive than a similar plastic package.
+Generally, ceramic packages are more expensive than similar plastic packages.

 Some packages have metallic fins to enhance heat transfer, but these take up space.
 Larger packages also allow for more interconnecting pins.

 Economic

 Cost is a factor in selection of integrated circuit packaging.
 Typically, an inexpensive plastic package can dissipate heat up to 2W, which is sufficient for many simple applications, though a similar ceramic package can dissipate up to 50W in the same scenario.
 As the chips inside the package get smaller and faster, they also tend to get hotter.
 As the subsequent need for more effective heat dissipation increases, the cost of packaging rises along with it.
 Generally, the smaller and more complex the package needs to be, the more expensive it is to manufacture.
+Wire bonding can be used instead of techniques such as flip-chip to reduce costs.